 Back to Top

-Spreads on over 2,000 assets comprise the majority of trading fees at eToro.
+Spreads (no commissions are charged) on over 2,000 assets comprise the majority of trading fees at eToro.
 The spread for the EUR/USD is listed as 3.0 pips, but the AUD/USD is listed as low as 1.0 pips.
-These fees are considered high for the industry, but considering that eToro offers social trading services not offered by other brokers, the cost may be justified, if not at least understandable.
-The fee structure increases for equity CFD trading, which we found unnecessary and frankly, surprising during our eToro review.
+These fees are considered high for the industry but considering that eToro offers social trading services not offered by other brokers, the cost may be justified, if not at least understandable.
+The fee structure increases for equity CFD trading, which we found unnecessary and frankly, surprising during this review.
 The spread is fixed at 0.09% of the price, but financing costs make this asset class less than ideal for trading at eToro.
-Commissions are not charged, a grace which mitigates the expense a bit.

 Back to Top